-The property forms part of an established residential area in the town of Forres.
+The property forms part of an established residential area in the village of Duffus.
 The surrounding properties in the immediate vicinity are generally of a similar age, style and use.
-A range of typical local amenities can be found nearby.
+A shop can be found locally, while a wider range of amenities can be found in the town of Elgin within reasonable commuting distance.